-Under the common goals, JAXA will continue its efforts toward human and robotic space exploration.
+Under this common goal, JAXA will continue its efforts toward human and robotic space exploration.

-JAXA is continuing discussion on participation in US-proposed Lunar Orbital Platform -Gateway and sustainable human lunar surface exploration, contributing knowledge and technology gained from the ISS program and space science missions.
+JAXA is continuing discussions for participation in the US-proposed Lunar Orbital Platform -Gateway and sustainable human lunar surface exploration, contributing knowledge and technology gained from the ISS program and space science missions.

-For the Gateway program, JAXA will engage in detailed technical deliberations of how we can make contributions based on our core competencies, including human space habitation technologies and resupply missions.
+For the Gateway program, JAXA is engaged in detailed technical deliberations of how we can make contributions based on our core competencies, including human space habitation technologies and resupply missions.

-Regarding lunar surface activities, we are developing the Smart Lander for Investigating the Moon (SLIM), which will utilize data acquired from the lunar orbiter SELENE (Kaguya), and aim to demonstrate precision landing technology essential for future lunar and planetary exploration.
+For activities on the lunar surface, we are developing the Smart Lander for Investigating the Moon (SLIM), which will utilize data acquired from the JAXA lunar orbiter SELENE (Kaguya) to demonstrate precision landing technology essential for future lunar and planetary exploration.

-JAXA, ESA, and CSA are collaborating on the HERACLES mission, whose goal is developing a large unmanned lunar lander to demonstrate key technologies needed for human exploration of the lunar surface.
+Additionally, the Medium-sized Cargo Lander will demonstrate key technologies needed for human exploration of the lunar surface.
 This mission will return lunar samples to Earth through the Gateway.

-By applying lunar exploration techniques and discoveries, JAXA will conduct the Martian Moon Exploration (MMX) mission to return samples from one of the Martian Moons (Phobos or Dimos), with an aim to launch in 2024.
+Moving from the Moon to Mars, JAXA is leading the Martian Moons eXploration (MMX) mission to return samples from Phobos.
+The mission will build on lunar exploration techniques and discoveries, and is planned for launch in 2024.
 JAXA identifies these missions as means of gaining scientific knowledge and expanding activities, and will continue to strive toward those goals in collaboration with international partners and industry.